SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex6-alerts/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 6 - Alerts Description

 In this exercise, we will create...